-The Banks in Belgium are known to be one of the most liberal and sophisticated system around the globe.
-Belgium ranks Third in Europe in terms of density of bank branches.
+The banks in Belgium are known to be one of the most liberal and sophisticated systems around the globe.
+Belgium ranks third in Europe in terms of the density of bank branches.
 There are over 140 branches operational in Belgium.
-Additionally, it is one of the leading providers of electronic banking services with more than 90% of the transactions conducted electronically.
+Additionally, it is one of the leading providers of electronic banking services, with more than 90% of the transactions conducted electronically.

-Unique and standardised customer accounts for financial intermediaries are used with excellent development of Internet and Phone banking.
-There are no restrictions imposed on movement of Capital with minimal regulatory requirements.
-A wide and flexible range of services are offered to the customers without any discrimination in terms of nationality.
-This aspect enhances the volume of international banking transactions conducted and with efficient branch network, a large number of domestic and international banks are servicing from Belgium.
+With excellent internet and phone banking development, unique and standardized customer accounts for financial intermediaries.
+There are no restrictions imposed on the movement of capital with minimal regulatory requirements.
+A wide and flexible range of services is offered to the customers without discrimination in terms of nationality.
+This aspect enhances the volume of international banking transactions conducted, and with an efficient branch network, many domestic and international banks are servicing from Belgium.

 Structure of Banks in Belgium

 The Banks in Belgium can be classified as:-

 Further, the activities circulate two categories: wholesale and retail bankingRetail BankingRetail banking or personal banking refers to the financial services offered by the financial institutions exclusively to the individual clients.
 The consumer banking provides personal loan, savings account, debit cards, credit cards, locker, etc..
 That ensures optimal efficiency and a rapid decision-making process.
 It helps in keeping the structure lean and efficient.